adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #18 The three-main-components, some have sub-components where information will need to flow-up or flow-down.

 #19 MVP for the front-end is now complete.
 Moving to the back-end.

+#20 First install 'npm-init' to install Node.js on the back-end.
+Ensure the "entry point" is indicated as 'server.js'

+#21 To the package.json file ensure you add the 'scripts' of "start": "node server.js" and to the main section add "type": "module" to be able to use ES6 notation.

+#22 Make sure there is a .gitignore file of the back-end as well.
+(Copy it from the front end).